 How Does this Work

-If you check the above snapshot in cell D4 you have the moving average for Jan, Feb, and Mar.
-And, in cell D5 you have the moving average for Feb, Mar, and Apr.
+If you check the above snapshot, you will see that in cell D4, you have the moving average for January, February, and March, and in cell D5, you have the moving average for February, March, and April.

-So, the thing is every time you move to a new month you will get the moving average including the current month and the last two months.
-You just need to make your cell references are relative when you drag down your formula.
+So, every time you move to a new month, you will get the moving average, including the current month and the last two months.
+When you drag down your formula, you just need to make your cell references relative.

 You’ve got conflicting formulas, the first step needs changing –